No one builds a company to deal with data privacy.

 Data Act

-Supporting companies in implementing the EU Data Act and developing transparent, legally sound data structures:
+Legal support for implementing the EU Data Act and structuring data governance:

-- Integration of GDPR, Data Act, the protection of trade secrects, AI Act etc. into a coherent data strategy
+DIntegration of GDPR, Data Act, the protection of trade secrets, AI Act etc. into a coherent data strategy

 AI Law